A reader in the margin

 Philosophy

 Your manuscript lives in a .scholiaste package — scenes, notes, archives, and AI state in one portable bundle.
-Inside, it's still plain markdown.
-No lock-in, ever.

 What Scholiaste is not